top of page

 When are you open?

-We open for the Japanese winter ski season which is usually mid-late December through to mid-March, depending on snow conditions.
+We open for the Japanese winter ski season which is usually mid-late December through to early-mid March, depending on snow conditions.
 See our bookings page for dates and availability.

 Getting here: